 ESG and sustainability

-Providing UK-based industrial Belron with comparative ESG advice in multiple jurisdictions, including the US, UK and Europe.
+Advising UK-based industrial Belron on comparative ESG advice in multiple jurisdictions, including in the US, UK and Europe.

 The Freshfields team analysed ESG compliance with respect to disclosure standards (including TCFD, GRI and SASB standards), shareholder engagement, proxy advisory firm expectations and executive compensation matters, and looked at supply chain and human rights considerations and private and public company requirements in these jurisdictions.